parmegv/leap_doc/docs/design/nicknym.md

 **Why is Nicknym needed?**

 Existing forms of secure identity are deeply flawed.
-These systems rely on either a single trusted entity (e.g. Skype), a vulnerable Certificate Authority system (e.g. S/MIME), or key identifiers that are not human memorable (e.g. OpenPGP, OTR).
+These systems rely on either a single trusted entity (e.g. Skype), a vulnerable Certificate Authority system (e.g. S/MIME), or key identifiers that are not human memorable (e.g. fingerprints used in OpenPGP, OTR, etc).
 When an identity system is hard to use, it is effectively compromised because too few people take the time to use it properly.

 The broken nature of existing identities systems (either in security or in usability) is especially troubling because identity remains a bedrock precondition for any message security: you cannot ensure confidentiality or integrity without confirming the authenticity of the other party.
 Nicknym is a protocol to solve this problem in a way that is backward compatible, easy for the user, and includes very strong authenticity.